joshuaebowling/node-web-scraper/Ecclesiastes.md

 3 For everything there is a season, and a time for every matter under heaven:
 3 Todo tiene su momento oportuno; hay un tiempo para todo lo que se hace bajo el cielo:
 2 a time to be born, and a time to die;
-2 un tiempo para nacer,
+2 un tiempo para nacer, y un tiempo para morir;
 3 a time to kill, and a time to heal;
-3 un tiempo para matar,
+3 un tiempo para matar, y un tiempo para sanar;
 4 a time to weep, and a time to laugh;
-4 un tiempo para llorar,
+4 un tiempo para llorar, y un tiempo para reír;
 5 a time to cast away stones, and a time to gather stones together;
-5 un tiempo para esparcir piedras,
+5 un tiempo para esparcir piedras, y un tiempo para recogerlas;
 6 a time to seek, and a time to lose;
-6 un tiempo para intentar,
+6 un tiempo para intentar, y un tiempo para desistir;
 7 a time to tear, and a time to sew;
-7 un tiempo para rasgar,
+7 un tiempo para rasgar, y un tiempo para coser;
 8 a time to love, and a time to hate;
-8 un tiempo para amar,
+8 un tiempo para amar,  y un tiempo para odiar;
 9 What gain has the worker from his toil?
 9 ¿Qué provecho saca quien trabaja de tanto afanarse?
 10 I have seen the business that God has given to the children of man to be busy with.